 Evaluation of the Trafford Neighbourhood Programme

-What are we trying to do?
+What were we trying to do?

 - 1.Health in Communities (HIC) - This component supports Voluntary, Community, Faith and Social Enterprises (VCFSE) organisations working with primary care to enhance access (through primary care services visible in community settings), improve experience and improve outcomes within deprived neighbourhoods.

-- 2. Community Hubs - Six Hubs were established during Covid-19 to support to residents through income support, access to food, fuel and other essentials, as well as skills, development training and employment; supporting physical and mental wellbeing; and reducing loneliness and isolation
+- 2. Community Hubs - Six Hubs were established during Covid-19 to support to residents through income support, access to food, fuel and other essentials, as well as skills, development training and employment; supporting physical and mental wellbeing; and reducing loneliness and isolation.

 - 3. Integrated Neighbourhood Teams (INTs) - These are teams made up of staff from health, social, and mental health, and other services collaborating to provide coordinated care for local communities.